wawrzynek-eq/arch-kata/ADR/ADR 0009 - Prompt accuracy monitoring.md

 ## Justification

-This will ensure that prompts are continuously optimized to maintain high accuracy in AI-assisted assessments.
+This will ensure that prompts are continuously optimized to gain and maintain high accuracy in AI-assisted assessments.
+It wil also allow the system to respond to changes in newer versions of used models and provide a way to compare them.

 ## Consequences